This information will assist departmental purchasers with environmentally preferable procurement (EPP).

 When you receive a request for a purchase, use these sites to help you find an environmentally friendly option:

 - Electronic Product Environmental Assessment Tool (EPEAT): EPEAT is a product registry that assists purchasers in evaluating, comparing, and selecting desktop computers, laptops, and monitors based on 28 environmental performance criteria.
 Registered products are rated Bronze, Silver, and Gold.
-Dell (a current UC Strategic Sourcing Vendor) offers several computers rated in the EPEAT Gold category.
+Dell (a current UC Strategic Sourcing Supplier) offers several computers rated in the EPEAT Gold category.

 - Energy Star: This program of the U.S. Environmental Protection Agency (EPA) aims to reduce energy usage by identifying products that meet specific standards for energy efficiency and features.

-- Environmentally Preferable Purchasing (EPP) Database: This EPA resource includes information on environmentally-preferable vendors and products; it also includes contract language and policies developed by local, state, and federal governments, which can assist with federally-funded purchases.
+- Environmentally Preferable Purchasing (EPP) Database: This EPA resource includes information on environmentally-preferable suppliers and products; it also includes contract language and policies developed by local, state, and federal governments, which can assist with federally-funded purchases.

 - Green Seal: This non-profit organization uses scientific criteria to choose environmentally preferable options from a wide range of consumer products, which are then identified with the Green Seal logo.

 - Scientific Certification Systems (SCS): SCS provides third-party certification of environmental performance and quality standards for many different manufacturing industries.

 For more on this process, see the AggieSurplus website.
 AggieSurplus is an important partner in the campus goal of zero waste.